Valley Business Centre,

 FAQ (+ Terms & Conditions):

-Q. Does my Training cost include getting the SIA licence?
+Q. Does my Training cost include getting the actual SIA licence?

-A. No. As with EZ Training and other training providers, when you successfully complete your training course, you can then apply for an SIA licence via the SIA website.
-The licence costs £220.
+A. No. Although some training providers may like to give the impression that it does.
+When you successfully complete your training course, you can then apply for an SIA licence via the SIA website.
+The SIA charge £220 for the licence, and we show you all the steps on how to apply for it.
 See THIS LINK regarding applications online, which are then to be finalised through one of the two linked Post Offices (currently only Belfast or Derry/Londonderry).
 For FAQ for the post office stage of your SIA application click here.